-The North Carolina Commissioner of Banks charters and regulates North Carolina's state banks, trust companies, mortgage companies, along with the registration and licensing of other various financial entities, including money transmitters.
+The North Carolina Commissioner of Banks (COB) charters and regulates North Carolina's state banks, trust companies, mortgage companies, along with the registration and licensing of other various financial entities, including money transmitters.

 A money transmitter business helps its customers send or receive money by means of wire transfer, money order, or stored value card.
 Money transmitters must be licensed.